Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Exploration vs. Exploitation

-A simple enhancement to the regular greedy method is to occasionally force the selection of an arm at random, regardless of the action-value estimates.
-In the $\epsilon$-greedy method, the greedy arm is chosen at probability $1-\epsilon$, while at probability $\epsilon$ a different arm is chosen uniformly at random \be ~~~~~p_t(a)~=~ . \ee In the limit $\epsilon\to 0$, this reduces to the regular greedy method.
-When $\epsilon=1$, this method forever exploits all arms uniformly.
+A simple enhancement to the regular greedy method is to occasionally force the selection of a patch at random, regardless of the action-value estimates.
+In the $\epsilon$-greedy method, at probability $1-\epsilon$ the greedy patch is chosen, while at probability $\epsilon$ a patch $p$ (out of a total $n_p$ patches) is chosen uniformly at random.
+In the limit $\epsilon\to 0$, this reduces to the regular greedy method.
+When $\epsilon=1$, this method forever exploits all patches uniformly.

-While perpetual exploration ensures the convergence of all the action-value estimators $\mu_t(a)\to \mu^{*}(a)$ (since $N_t(a)\to\infty$ for all arms), it also means that the total regret will be linear, as exploration continues even after the optimal arm is identified with great (and ever-growing) confidence.